harrypujols/urinal-checkmate/README.md

 [![David Link](https://david-dm.org/harrypujols/gulp.png)](https://david-dm.org/harrypujols/urinal-chess)

-A game where your number one priority is Number One.
+The Number One game about Number One.

 Also known as Mensroom Chess, the site to play it is [harrypujols.com/mensroom-chess](http://harrypujols.com/mensroom-chess).